-Inspired by Marcella Hazan’s buttery tomato sauce, this 2-ingredient, no-cook take comes together in the blink of an eye.
-De-juice cherry tomatoes, then buzz up with butter and salt.
-Store in the fridge for pasta emergencies.
-It’s also very good on grilled bread and steamed rice. —Emma Laperruque
+Inspired by Marcella Hazan’s buttery tomato sauce, this minimalist no-cook take comes together in the blink of an eye.
+Just buzz up cherry tomatoes with soft butter and salt.
+That’s it.

 Don’t skip the deseeding step.
 This ensures that the sauce doesn’t end up watery or separated.
 On that note, once you start the food processor, it will seem like the ingredients will never become one.
 Just be patient.
 Soon enough, they’ll turn into rosy-hued fluff.
 You can use right away or store in the fridge for later on.
 (And don’t resist making a double batch.)

 When you add this tomato butter to hot pasta, it becomes weak in the knees, melting into a glossy sauce.
 Any noodle shape works, from twirly spaghetti or fettuccine to chunky rigatoni or penne.
 While I often prefer whole-wheat pasta, in this case, the nuttiness could distract from the pure tomato flavor.

 After you try pasta, why stop there?
 Stir into warm rice (or quinoa or couscous or kasha).
 Spread onto toast and top with soft scrambled eggs.
 Use as the springboard for sautéed anything, from zucchini to corn to—wait for it—more tomatoes.
 Or plop onto grilled chicken, fish, steak, you name it.
 The possibilities are endless.

 This is one of our Big Little Recipes, our weekly column all about dishes with big flavor and little ingredient lists.
 Do you know (and love) a recipe that’s low in ask, high in reward?
 Let us know in the comments. —Emma Laperruque